Is Marbella Safe? All Your Questions Answered By a Local

 The best areas in Marbella

 Whether you’re looking for accommodation or the best place to live in Marbella, you probably ask yourself, “Where should I stay?”
-Marbella’s most safe areas include:
+Marbella’s safest areas include:

 Centro histórico de Marbella